This list sets out defined terms that are used in the portal and the FAQ documents.

 British Business Bank

 British Business Bank plc (company number 08616013) and its subsidiary entities are not banking institutions and do not operate as such.
-A complete legal structure chart for British Business Bank plc and its subsidiaries can be found at www.british-business-bank.co.uk.
+You can find a complete legal structure chart for British Business Bank plc and its subsidiaries at www.british-business-bank.co.uk.

 Certified High Net Worth Individual